mocnik-science/osm-python-tools/README.md

 *How many trees are in the OSM data of Vienna?
 And how many trees have there been in 2013?*

-This time, we have to first resolve the name "Vienna" to an area id:
+This time, we have to first resolve the name ‘Vienna’ to an area id:
 ```python
 from OSMPythonTools.nominatim import Nominatim
 nominatim = Nominatim()